Quick Answer

 So the recommendation up front is simple.
 Start with the service level you need by cohort, then compare rails using total operating cost, exception handling, and operational reality.
 The next sections break that down so you can choose a default speed with fewer expensive surprises.

 Use verified fields, not advertised speed.
-In this source pack, the only concrete timing anchor is that most ACH payments settle in one to two business days, and Same-Day ACH is described as reducing that delay with near-real-time settlement during active bank hours when both institutions support it.
+Most ACH payments settle in one to two business days, and Same-Day ACH reduces that delay with near-real-time settlement during active bank hours when both institutions support it.

 |---|---|---|---|---|---|---|

-On the remaining operating fields, the source pack does not provide verified cross-rail benchmarks:
+On the remaining operating fields, verified cross-rail benchmarks are not available here:

 | Rail | Funding model | Reconciliation complexity | Dispute/return behavior | Dependency on KYC, KYB, AML gates |